China searches for victims, flight recorders after first plane crash in 12 years | Business

 - China

-Rescuers in China scoured heavily forested slopes on Tuesday with hopes fading of finding any survivors from the 132 people aboard a China Eastern Airlines jet that crashed a day earlier in the mountains of southern Guangxi.
+Rescuers in China scoured heavily forested slopes on Tuesday for the victims and flight recorders from a China Eastern Airlines jet that crashed a day earlier in the mountains of southern Guangxi with 132 people on board.
 Parts of the Boeing 737-800 were strewn across mountain slopes charred by fire after China's first crash involving a commercial jetliner in 2010.
 Burnt remains of identity cards and wallets were also seen, state media reported.

 Flight MU5735 was en route from Kunming, capital of the southwestern province of Yunnan, to the port city of Guangzhou when it suddenly plunged from cruising altitude at about the time when it would normally start to descend ahead of its landing.
 Chinese media carried brief highway video footage from a vehicle's dashcam showing a jet diving to the ground at an angle of about 35 degrees off vertical.
 Reuters could not immediately verify the footage.